pencil2d/pencil2d.github.io/contribute/index.md

 **Reporting Bugs** is one of the easiest and most effective ways to improve Pencil2D.

-Please report the bugs you found to **[Pencil2D Issue Tracker][3]**.
-It is a place with a list of tasks across all aspect of Pencil2D, includes bugs, feature requests and progress of tasks.
+Please report the bug to **[Pencil2D Issue Tracker][3]**.
+The issue tracker is the place where our developers organize tasks, bugs, and feature requests.
 Don't forget to **describe the exact steps to reproduce** so developers can work on it effectively.

 ## Translate Pencil2D

 Pencil2D has been translated into more than 10 languages by many generous volunteer translators from all over the world.
-Join us on **[Transifex][4]** to translate Pencil2D to your language!
+Join us on **[Transifex][4]** to translate Pencil2D to your language or improve the existing translations!

 ## Contributing code

 Do you like programming?
-Get started quickly with our [development document][1] and start building and fixing bugs in just a few steps.

 Pencil2D is developed in **C++** and **Qt Framework**.
+Get started with our [development document][1] and start building and fixing bugs in just a few steps.

 If you have any difficulties getting involved or finding answers to your questions, please bring those questions to the [discord chat room][5] so that we can help you.

 [0]: https://github.com/pencil2d/pencil